Better Moods with Ketosis?

 Can Ketosis Fix Your Moods?

 Have you ever felt depressed?
 Maybe it is not just a once-in-a-while kind of thing.
-Maybe it is a constant occurrence kind of thing… Whatever the source of your sadness is, a ketogenic diet is sure to be the answer.
-Hear us out.
+Maybe it is a constant occurrence kind of thing… Whatever the source is, a ketogenic diet will provide much more relief than you would expect.
+Hear me out.
 While it may sound too good to be true, it is not!

-Yes, Ketosis makes a great point here – he is at the forefront.
-He might even be your best shot at a life with better moods… This special kind of metabolism can do a lot more for you than just shed your weight.
+And in case you didn’t catch it, yes, the power of ketosis is the main focus here.
+Not because it is a hot topic.
+Because there is truth behind it.
+Ketosis might even be your best shot at a life with sustainably lifted spirits.
+This special kind of metabolism can do a lot more for you than just shed your weight.
 It will make you happier.
 Whether you want it or not, it happens.
 Real, legitimate, down-to-the-root happiness.
 Doesn’t that sound amazing?
 Yep, it is – I know from both experience and scientific literature.
 Let’s dive in.

 Growing up in adolescence and going through high school, I remember having this fog around my head.
 I don’t know how else to explain it, but there was some sort of canopy covering my brain.
 There was something blocking the light.
 Without going into too much detail, this “fog” would not allow me to live life the way a young man should be able to.

 There were even points where it was debilitating.
-I couldn’t get the motivation to do my homework, do my chores, or even get out of bed (on the really bad days).
+I couldn’t get the motivation to do my homework, do my chores, or even get out of bed on the really bad days.
+(If you want the true story, it is full of sex, drugs, and rock ‘n roll which is not as nice to post publicly.
+So we are sticking with the PG version for now.)
 What was I supposed to do?
 Just truck along I guess.
 My parents tried all sorts of remedies.
 Anything and everything – ranging the wingspan of an albatross.

 But nothing really seemed to “do the trick.”
 You know what I mean?
 It just wasn’t there..
 So years went by with this canopy casting its shade on me.